luoyi-hi/TimeLagLoss/README.md

 The models and datasets used for the validation experiments are derived from the [Time Series Library (TSLib)](https://github.com/thuml/Time-Series-Library).
 The appendix reports details of 720 experimental results covering 4 prediction horizons, 5 models, 6 loss functions, and 6 datasets.

-Figure 2 shows an MSE metrics comparison of 5 state-of-the-art time series forecasting models with 7 different loss functions. **Figure 2 shows that the model guided by LagLoss consistently achieves lower MSE values in most models.**
+**Figure 2 shows that the model guided by LagLoss consistently achieves lower MSE values in most models.**

 ![Figure 2](./src/figure2.png)

-<p align="center"><b>Figure&nbsp;2</b> erformance comparison in terms of MSE.
+<p align="center"><b>Figure&nbsp;2</b> Performance comparison in terms of MSE.
 Each radar chart illustrates the forecasting performance of 5 backbones under 6 loss functions.
 The displayed performance is the average over four prediction horizons: {96, 192, 336, 720}. </p>

 ### 2.1 Datasets